FatinNadhirah/CorrelationMatrix/README.md

 # CorrelationMatrix

-this Coding is for my Computational Biology Mini Project
+This coding is for our Computational Biology Mini Project

 'IMPROVED FEATURE SELECTION FOR CANCER CLASSIFICATION USING MULTIOMICS APPROACH'